 Methadone has a long half-life.
 It means methadone stays in your body for a longer duration.
 You may take Suboxone at least 36 hours (or up to 72 hours) after stopping methadone.
 As always, consult your physician for proper medical advice.

+After understanding the difference between Suboxone vs Methadone, you may still be needing more clarification before starting your own recovery.
 If you, or someone you love, are struggling with heroin or prescription opiate addiction.
 Pacific Sands Recovery Center has all of the tools you need, such as Medically Assisted Treatment or Detox, to help them take their first steps towards sobriety.
 Call today for a free consultation with one of our care coordinators.